StuckBoy/Dark-Souls-Remastered-Archipelago-Client/README.md

-# Dark-Souls-III-Archipelago-client
+# Dark-Souls-Remastered-Archipelago-Client

-Dark Souls III client made for Archipelago multiworld randomizer.
+Dark Souls Remastered client made for Archipelago multiworld randomizer.
 See [archipelago.gg](https://archipelago.gg/)

 ## How to install

 This mod works with a single dll file but we also provide a way to downpatch the game.

 - Download the lastest version available [here](https://github.com/Marechal-L/Dark-Souls-III-Archipelago-client/releases).
-- Extract DS3-Archipelago.zip into your game folder.
+- Extract DSR-Archipelago.zip into your game folder.
 - Generate a game using Archipelago.
-- Launch game by running "DS3-Archipelago.bat"
+- Launch game by running "DSR-Archipelago.bat"

 ## Commands
 - All client commands start with "/" and archipelago commands start with "!" :